ymolists/website/src/routes/docs/self-hosted/latest/requirements/index.md

 We strongly recommend deploying a dedicated kubernetes cluster just for Gitpod Self-Hosted.

-Here are the minimumn requirements:
+Here are the minimum requirements:

 - Either Ubuntu 18.04 with ≥ v5.4 kernel or Ubuntu 20.04 with ≥ v5.4 kernel.
 - Calico for the networking overlay and network policy.